MARCH 2023 | 5 MINUTE READ

 Aluminum is a heavy metal that most of us are exposed to daily.
-It is a naturally occurring element from the earth and is used in the manufacturing of paints, cars, propellant, fuel additives, over the counter medications (like antacids), soda cans, aluminum foil and even your antiperspirants.
+It is a naturally occurring element from the earth and is used in the manufacturing of paints, cars, propellant, fuel additives, over the counter medications (like antacids), soda cans, aluminum foil and, of course, antiperspirants.

-Aluminum compounds in antiperspirants combine with sweat, changing the pH of the aluminum salts and form a gel-like plug on the top of the sweat gland.
-This is what prevents the sweat from escaping to the underarm, keeping it dry.
+When these aluminum compounds in antiperspirants combine with sweat, they change the pH of the aluminum salts and form a gel-like plug on the top of the sweat gland.
+This is what prevents the sweat from exiting to the underarm, keeping it dry.

 While this may sound like a good thing, preventing your underarms from sweating traps sweat in the sweat gland causing it to be absorbed into the dermis layer of the skin.
 Although this amount of sweat in the dermis layer of the skin is probably not harmful it is not the way your body is designed to work.